2024 Solar Incentives Guide for Union, MO - Tax Credits & Rebates

 Federal Solar Incentives

 Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
-The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a certain percentage of the cost of your solar system.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC allows you to claim a tax credit for a set percentage of your solar system's cost.

-The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost – for panels, labor, accessories and equipment – although the percentage may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost – for panels, labor, equipment and accessories – although it may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives